 Welcome to ADPH's Influenza Surveillance website.
-ADPH is monitoring which strains are circulating and where disease activity is occurring.
+ADPH is monitoring the strains circulating and where disease activity is reported.

 Influenza in Alabama

-If you are interested in becoming an ILINet or SpeciNet participant, please email the Division of Epidemiology, call 1-800-338-8374, or complete and fax the ADPH Influenza Surveillance Reporting Network (SRN) Application.
+If you are interested in becoming an ILINet participant, please email Epidemiology Division, call 1-800-338-8374, or complete and fax the ADPH ILINet Application.

 ADPH's viral surveillance depends on hospitals and healthcare providers to voluntarily submit specimens from ILI patients to BCL throughout the year for influenza detection and subtype information.
 Influenza specimen submissions from healthcare providers help answer the questions of where, when, and what influenza viruses are circulating.
 ADPH requests that hospitals submit specimens for admitted patients with ILI and all physicians submit specimens for pregnant patients with ILI, as well as recent international travelers with ILI.

 Any provider can submit influenza specimens for BCL testing.
 To find out more about ordering a flu kit, specimen collection, , and shipping instructions, see the Quick Guide for Influenza Specimen Submission or the detailed Guidance for Lab Testing for Influenza Viruses.

 Additional Information for Health Professionals